deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 > However, #deltachat is vertically centralized in that all UIs use the same #rust core which implements all networking, encryption, chat/group/message logic in a single centralized place.
 The now 40+ #chatmail mail relay network is driven from centralized code.

 > At each level replication and federation is built in.

+## PPS: yes, we know what some of you are skeptic about

 To celebrate this historic "V2" day, we revised our [Encryption and security FAQ](https://delta.chat/en/help#e2ee)